 - From "Day of the Moon": Why won't it be enough?
 Because the TARDIS is sitting cloaked at the back of the cell.
 The jailor's actually on the Doctor's side anyway, just had to keep the whole operation covered up from the Silence.

 The Doctor: You're building me the perfect prison... and it still won't be enough.

 - There's also the Silence in "The Wedding of River Song".

 The Doctor: The pyramid above us.
 How many Silents have you got trapped inside it?

 Madame Kovarian: None.
 They're not trapped.
 They never have been.
 They've been waiting.

-- In the original Battlestar Galactica (Classic) episode, "The Long Patrol", there is a prison in which descendants of people originally imprisoned live in cells.
+- In the Battlestar Galactica (1978) episode, "The Long Patrol", there is a prison in which descendants of people originally imprisoned live in cells.
 The guards are the descendants of the original guards.
 The locks stopped working (or stopped being locked) many years ago.
 Starbuck finds this out after shaking the cell door angrily.

 - In an episode of Xena: Warrior Princess, Xena and Gabrielle are surprised to see King of Thieves Autolycus captured along with them on a boat headed to a slave mine.
 He claims he was caught while committing a burglary, but Xena is not fooled and calls him out on it.
 He grudgingly removes his shackles and admits he's only pretending to be captured to steal some diamonds at the mine.